WASHINGTON, D.C., USA — Editor's Note: The video above aired on March 30, 2021.

 The bill is the most substantive congressional response to what has been an alarming rise in racist sentiment against Asian Americans, fueled in part by derogatory language about the virus’ origins in China.
 Donald Trump, while president, played into that narrative with derisive nicknames for the virus.
 The moment harks back to earlier eras of racism against Chinese Americans, Japanese Americans, and others of Asian heritage in the U.S.

-Maine Republican Sen. Susan Collins and Hirono authored an amended bill, which updates the bill's language “to broaden bipartisan support while retaining the purpose of the bill,” Collins’ office said Wednesday.
+Collins co-authored an amended version of the bill with Sen. Mazie Hirono, D-Hawaii, which updated the bill's language “to broaden bipartisan support while retaining the purpose of the bill,” Collins’ office said Wednesday.

-The amended bill strongly condemns the hate crimes targeting AAPIs, helps the DOJ focus its resources on hate crimes amid the pandemic, and incorporates the Jabara-Heyer NO HATE Act, which provides state and local governments and law enforcement agencies with additional tools and resources to understand, identify, and report hate crimes.
+The amended bill strongly condemns the hate crimes targeting Asian Americans and Pacific Islanders (AAPIs), helps the DOJ focus its resources on hate crimes amid the pandemic, and incorporates the Jabara-Heyer NO HATE Act, which provides state and local governments and law enforcement agencies with additional tools and resources to understand, identify, and report hate crimes.

-On Thursday, the Senate continued debate on the bill and amendments before a final vote.
-Collins spoke on the Senate floor and urged her colleagues to pass the amended legislation she and Hirono worked on.
+Collins spoke on the Senate floor before the final vote on Thursday and urged her colleagues to pass the amended legislation she and Hirono worked on.